PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 >>> f(obj)
 TypeError: Unsupported argument type: <class '__main__.MyObject'>

-By registring it as a Pytree (that is, specifying to JAX the dynamic and static compile-time information, we make this object compatible with
+By registering it as a Pytree (that is, specifying to JAX the dynamic and static compile-time information, we make this object compatible with
 Catalyst: